FOLLOWING FRENCH FAILURE, AMERICANS GET A SUBSTITUTE ADDICTIVE OPIOID AS “FIX” FOR THE OPIOID CRISIS, MARKETED AS REDUCING OVERDOSE DEATHS

 HIV incidence decreased over the past four years?
 Wonderful news.
 Now, in order to use public health resources effectively to pay for the factor or factors responsible for the decrease, we have to evaluate: what concurrent change (intervention) over the period of decrease is supported as the causal factor?
 Is it the increase in buprenorphine use?
 The increase in clean needle programs?
 Public Health education campaign?
 Other factor?

+And?
 That naloxone is being widely used and widely reported as preventing lethal outcomes of opioid overdoses is itself strong evidence of lack of a bupe/MAT effect – because individuals adherent to and successful with bupe use to manage an opioid habit and avoid high-risk opioid use would experience greatly reduced risk of OD, lethal or non-lethal.

 More concretely and definitively, results and information describing naloxone and MAT/bupe campaign development in a California county hard-hit by opioid abuse and overdose deaths – analyzed and discussed here – point to the overdose death-reducing drug naloxone, rather than the opioid substitute Suboxone, as accounting for reduced overdose deaths as described in the piece from the Center for Health Journalism, “How one rural California county went from the state’s highest rate of opioid deaths — to zero”.